Kraigie/nostrum/docs/static/Voice.md

 By default Nostrum will look for the executable `ffmpeg` in the system path.
 If the executable is elsewhere, the path may be configured via `config :nostrum, :ffmpeg, "/path/to/ffmpeg"`.
-The function `Nostrum.Voice.play/3` allows sound to played via files or via raw data that gets piped to `stdin` of the `ffmpeg` instance.
+The function `Nostrum.Voice.play/3` allows sound to played via files, local or remote, or via raw data that gets piped to `stdin` of the `ffmpeg` process.
+When playing from a url, the url can be a name of a file on the filesystem or a url of a webserver hosting a file - `ffmpeg` will download and play it.